 The Santa Casa was also the place of important historical facts.
 The Irmandade received the soldiers of the constitutionalist revolution, having actively participated in the Gold for the Wealth of São Paulo, and welcoming the careless people with medical care in all specialties at that time.

 The institution provides services to the Public Health Services (SUS) as well as contracts with public health services, and the philanthropic commitment ensures that all the resources be applied in their hospitals, ensuring the continuous health care with the best practices in the medical assistance.

 The commitment of the organization is to ensure the health care for patients from São Paulo city, even though it offers health assistance for many patients from other cities of São Paulo state, from other places all over Brazil and even from other countries, in all medical specialties, in addition to the highly complex medical procedures such as organ transplantation and complex surgeries.

 Four hospitals of medium and high complexitymake up the institution, a psychiatric center and an education health center.
-The Santa Casa is ranked today one of the most important hospital complex of the country and provides health care more than four thousand people daily in all medical specialties.
+The Santa Casa is ranked today one of the most important hospital complex of the country and provides health care more than ten thousand people daily in all medical specialties.